Sean Dyche masterminding Burnley's unlikely promotion tilt

 "We believe that if you keep pushing up your performance levels and keep them at a high level, over time you will win plenty of football matches.
 That's what we've been looking to achieve and that's what we've been doing so far."

-Dyche - a former defender who made more than 500 senior appearances during his playing career - served his managerial apprenticeship at Watford, firstly as a youth coach and then as assistant to Malky Mackay before being handed the top job in the summer of 2011.
+Dyche - a former defender who made more than 500 senior appearances during his playing career - served his managerial apprenticeship at Watford, firstly as a youth coach and then as assistant to Malky Mackay before

 He soon discovered that, when it comes to football management, success does not always guarantee longevity.